opentofu/opentofu/CONTRIBUTING.md

 ### Can you implement X in the language?

 The OpenTofu language is based on the [HCL language](https://github.com/hashicorp/hcl) and the [cty typing system](https://github.com/zclconf/go-cty).
-Since both are available under an open source license and we prefer to keep compatibility as much as possible, we currently don't maintain a fork of these libraries.
+Since both are available under an open source license, and we prefer to keep compatibility as much as possible, we currently don't maintain a fork of these libraries.
 Language features may need to be implemented in HCL or cty and if that is the case, we can't implement them.

 ---